• Faculty

 Profile

 Since his appointment as Dean in July 2021, Ben has championed the transformation of the fashion curriculum and culture at Parsons, institutionally prioritizing access, equity, sustainability, and justice.
 He worked with the community to lead out the creation of a renewed school vision and strategic direction.
-This initiative resulted in the hiring of nine full-time faculty with expertise in fashion and justice who identify with groups underrepresented in U.S. fashion education – including Native American, Black, Latinx, South Asian, Disabled and/or Fat – as well as the development of new courses in fat fashion, Indigenous fashion and multi-sensory design.
+This initiative resulted in signiciant hiring to diversify faculty with over 55% of full-time fashion faculty now self-identifing as Native American, Black, South Asian, East Asian and Latinx, in addition to other underrepresented groups in fashion education, as well as the development of new courses in fat fashion, Indigenous fashion and multi-sensory design.
+In collaboration with Sinéad Burke, Ben co-founded and co-coordinates the Parsons Disabled Fashion Student Program.
+This initiative supports Disabled students through recruitment, scholarships, and mentorship, creating inclusive pathways in fashion education and the industry.

 Ben’s research focuses on the production, consumption, management and representation of fashion, exploring the intersectional experiences of disabled, fat, trans, and queer individuals and using a blend of qualitative, quantitative, and creative methods.
 His scholarship also explores fashion education and the role of academic leadership as practice-based research.
 With over $1.5 million in funding from agencies including the Social Sciences and Humanities Research Council of Canada, the UK Arts and Humanities Research Council and the Ford Foundation, his work has impacted both academia and industry.
 His publications in journals and media include Fashion Theory, International Journal of Advertising, Fat Studies, Gender & Society, Business of Fashion and Harvard Business Review.
 He has also co-edited anthologies including Crossing Gender Boundaries: Fashion to Create, Disrupt and Transcend and Fashion Education: The Systemic Revolution.